kenhys/katakatataaaaaaan-we/README.md

 ![Katakatataaaaaaan WE screencast](https://raw.githubusercontent.com/kenhys/katakatataaaaaaan-we/master/examples/katakatataaaaaaan-we.gif)

+There are two difference from original version of katakatataaaaaaan.

+* Support `input` event for Firefox
+* Support to customize `katakatataaaaaaan` behavior via option page

 # How to customize it

 There are some customizable options. you can customize these options via option dialog page.